-Holden VF Commodore V8 Supercar - the continuation of the successful story
+Holden VF Commodore V8 Supercar - Continuing a Successful Story

 VF Commodore race car is based on the production version of Commodore VF, but the race cars generally have no physical or mechanical relationship with the production model, other than similar looks.
 Only certain body panels, headlights and tail lamps are common between the road car and the V8 Supercar.

 Racing Commodore was presented just a day after road car

 The racing variant of the all-new VF Commodore was presented in February 2013, just one day after Holden unveiled its stunning new VF Commodore road car.
 Holden Motorsport Manager Simon McNamara said that it was the first time in Commodore’s 35-year history where the racing variant had been revealed so close to the road car’s debut.

 The V8 Supercars version of the VF was designed by Ludo Lacroix in conjunction with Holden and the Holden Racing Team.
 The VF was built according to New Generation V8 Supercar regulations (also called Cars of the Future regulations), valid since 2013.

 Impressive numbers: 635 hp and 300 km/h